-- Travel by Metro, be sure to check their website for any updates.
-Significant inflows of visitors into the city will make driving and parking a nightmare.
+- Travel by Metro, and be sure to check online for any updates.
+Significant inflows of visitors into the city will make driving and parking challenging.
 Metro daily and weekly passes are available to fit your commuting needs.

 - Leave pets at home.
 The large crowds and loud noises from the fireworks can be very stressful for your animals.
 If needed, look for hotel accommodations that allow animals.

 - Stay hydrated.
-The heat and exercise can have harmful side effects.
-Be proactive and stock up!
+The heat and exercise can have harmful side effects, so be proactive and stock up!

 - Plan ahead.
 Restaurants downtown will have larger than normal wait times.
 Call ahead or book reservations in advance to avoid long wait times, especially if you have children.

-- Prohibited items.
-Be mindful of things like weapons, glass containers, and alcohol that are prohibited from the public areas.
+- Keep prohibited items in mind.
+Be mindful of things like weapons, glass containers and alcohol that are prohibited from public areas.